milonmaze/privacy-terms-observatory/about.att.com/csr/home/privacy/full_privacy_policy.html.md

 Your Privacy Center
 Privacy is fundamental to our business and we’re committed to transparency, choice and control, security, and integrity.
 View the full Privacy Policy

+See the DIRECTV privacy policy at directv.com/privacy.
-Privacy Policy Terms of Use Accessibility Contact Us Subscribe to AT&T News Do Not Sell My Personal Information
+*Privacy Policy (updated) Terms of Use Accessibility Contact Us Subscribe to AT&T News Do Not Sell My Personal Information

 © 2021 AT&T Intellectual Property.
 All rights reserved.